 Maca is a plant that cannot be rushed and commands a respect based on thousands of years of local wisdom and knowledge.

-Check out the videos below to see how Maca is grown and harvested.
+Check out the video below to see how Maca is grown and harvested.

 The Colors of Maca

 There are three main colors of Maca, with each color having different unique properties.
 All three colors are cultivated from the same seed crop, so in essence, you cannot independently cultivate a single color.

 This leaves you at the mercy of genetic phenotype dominance and a set ratio of approximately 70% yellow maca, 20% red maca, and 10% black maca after harvest.